danielsobrado/jat-frontend/README.md

 # Frontend Components (`src/components`)

-This directory contains the reusable React components that make up the user interface of the CDP Classifier application.
+This directory contains the reusable React components that make up the user interface of the GovFlow Classifier application.
 Components are organized by feature area where applicable.

 ## Core Layout & Navigation